Are there just too many languages in the world?

-For the rationale behind focusing on these forty languages (out of several thousand other possibilities): Please see the post ‘Around the world in 40 ways‘.
+Why?
+For the rationale behind choosing these languages (out of several thousand other possibilities): Please see the post ‘Around the world in 40 ways‘.
 These are not the only important ones! …We just had to start somewhere.

 Numbers are estimates of the total number of speakers; the proportion of native to non-native speakers varies widely between languages.